Skip to main content

 The NIH provides many resources to support parents as they try to integrate and balance their careers and family.

-To better understand the needs of its employees, and in an effort to remain an institution that attracts and retains a competitive, skilled, and talented workforce, the NIH has conducted family-related surveys and studies including the 2016 NIH WorkLife Benchmark Study and the 2012 Life@NIH Survey.
+To better understand the needs of its employees, and in an effort to remain an institution that attracts and retains a competitive, skilled, and talented workforce, the NIH has conducted family-related surveys and studies (external link) including the 2016 NIH WorkLife Benchmark Study and the 2012 Life@NIH Survey.
 The study noted that the flexible-work, child-care, adult-care, and fitness and wellbeing programs offered at NIH were regularly comparable to or better than those of peer organizations.
 But, according to the survey, employees and recruits are often unaware of all the benefits that are available.

 Parenting is a challenging and rewarding part of life.
 Cherishing family moments when juggling work and home can be difficult, but with a wise use of available resources, it can be a little bit easier.